 Tears were filling my eyes.
 “I’m so sorry, Amanda.
 What can I do for you?”

-She chuckled, “It’s kinda funny.
-Years ago I was so convinced life was not worth living, and you convinced me that it was.
+She chuckled, “It’s kind of funny.
+Years ago, I was so convinced life was not worth living, and you convinced me that it was.
 That it was only a demon giving me those thoughts and I can still live life with the love of my other family, my friends, and my brothers and sisters in Christ.
-Then I get cancer and I’m gonna die anyway.
+And, most of all, the love of God.
+Then I get cancer and I’m gonna die anyway!
 How hilarious is that?”

 I frowned and said, “It’s not hilarious at all, Amanda.
 It’s tragic.”